Sunday, March 31, 2019

 During their final chopping lesson with Mr. McRobbie, Maisie finally finds her rhythim, but her friend Dot struggles on.
 Even learning to drive seems beyond Dot, who scares their instructor, Mr. Taylor.
 To finish out their training, Maisie and Dot and the other recruits visit Mitchell's Sawmill in Tannadice to learn how to feed large tree trunks into the table and routing saws.
 Their day is marred however when one of the women, Lillian is badly cut by a saw.
 Dot discovers her calling when she calmly administers first aid to Lillian, who is taken to hospital.

 When their training is complete, the new lumberjills receive their assignments.
 Helen and Phyllis are posted in Perthshire, Mary, Mairi and Cynthia are sent to Ad camp near Grantown-on-Spey, while Dot and Maisie are sent to the WTC camp at Auchterblair, Carrbridge, Inverness-Shire.
 Before she leaves for the camp, Maisie decides to send a postcard to her family, letting them know about her posting.
-Maisie's parents had not been happy that she'd signed up for the WTC.
+Maisie's parents were not happy that she'd signed up for the WTC.
 Her mother was upset that she'd chosen not to finish her schooling and her father was very angry, viewing Maisie as abandoning them.
 Only Maisie's younger sister Beth, almost sixteen, had been supportive, wanting to walk her to the bus stop.

 At Auchterblair, while out on a walk to calm herself after a mean-spirited letter from her father, Maisie has a surprise encounter with John Lindsay.
 Maisie discovers John sitting by an abandoned croft, smoking a cigarette.
 He reveals to her that he is not American but a Canadian with the Newfoundland Overseas Forestry Unit at Cambridge.
-It turns out that John McCrae, author of the poem In Flanders Field is John's uncle and who he was named after.
+It turns out that John McCrae, author of the poem In Flanders Field is John's uncle and who he is named after.
 Like his famous uncle, John writes poetry, some of which he shares with Maisie, lending her his uncle's book of poems.

 Maisie and the other lumberjills along with the NOFU's travel to Inverness for a dance, stopping at the La Scala Cinema to view a newsreel of the Women's Timber Corps that was filmed by Pathe News.
 The dance at the Caledonian Hotel Ballroom turns into a disaster when Violet gets drunk.
 She confronts John Lindsay mocking him for not dancing.
 Horrified at what has happened, Maisie confronts John outside the dance hall.
 He reveals to her that he is missing part of his right leg and that he was reluctant to tell her earlier because he felt she would view him differently and treat him as though he only cares for himself.